romulus-focsaneanu/Archlinux/README.md

 b) for newer models of wifi adapters type in the console:

-iwctl --passphrase your wifi password station wlan0 connect SSID    # e.g. iwctl --passphrase 1234567890 station wlan0 connect TP-Link_56D
+iwctl --passphrase your wifi password station wlan0 connect SSID    #(e.g. iwctl --passphrase 1234567890 station wlan0 connect TP-Link_56D).

 press enter than type in the console: